akien-mga/inform6-akien/README.md

 The cover image for Brume is derived from the photo [*Fire Fog* by Alex McCombie]( https://www.flickr.com/photos/nylongbow/369355047/), all rights reserved, used with permission from the artist.

-Récits and Katabasis do not include license terms yet, so until I add one, they are proprietary.

 -----